sdrap/sdrap.github.io/workshop/workshop-2018-05.md

 **Registration:**
 :   Attendance is free and open to everyone.
-Please send a mail to [Samuel Drapeau](mailto:sdrapeau@saif.sjtu.edu.cn) to notify your presence in order to estimate the capacity and keep you informed about eventual program changes.
+Please send a mail to [CAFR](mailto:cafr@saif.sjtu.edu.cn) or [Samuel Drapeau](mailto:sdrapeau@saif.sjtu.edu.cn) to notify your presence in order to estimate the capacity and keep you informed about eventual program changes.

 <br>